borea17/borea17.github.io/_posts/2020-08-21-Unet_summary.md

       \text{if } p_{i,j}^{(2)} = 1 \end{cases}$$, i.e., in the loss
       function we only look at the outputs of the true class channel for each pixel.

+[^5]: Since the sepration borders are much smaller than the segmented
+    objects, the network could be trapped into merging touching objects witout beeing penalized enough.

 * **Training Procedure**: